timmyjose-experiments/clippy/README.md

 $ python3 -m http.server 8080
 ```

-Expose the local server with `nrgok` (note the use of `--domain` which uses the one free static domain that `ngrok` allows free users):
+Expose the local server with `ngrok` (note the use of `--domain` which uses the one free static domain that `ngrok` allows free users):

 ```
 $ ngrok http --domain=full-sheep-careful.ngrok-free.app 8080